awsdocs/aws-php-developers-guide/doc_source/guide_configuration.md

 ```

 **Note**
 The debug output is extremely useful when diagnosing issues in the AWS SDK for PHP\.
+This option will also output the underlying HTTP handler information produced by the `http` debug option.
 Please provide the debug output for an isolated failure case when opening issues on the SDK\.
-Also note that this option will also output the same information produced by the `http` debug option.
-Using both options simultaneously may result in errors.

 ## stats<a name="config-stats"></a>